-May 1,1997 deadline for transfers Parents interested in transferring students to the Talco-Bogata CISD should pick up transfer forms in the Superintendent's Office before April 30, 1997.
-May 1,1997 is the deadline for filing transfer request.
-After May 1 you must be approved on a hardship basis.
-For more information call Rivercrest High School at 632-5204.
+May 1,1997

+deadline for transfers

+Parents interested in transferring

+students to the Talco-Bogata CISD

+should pick up transfer forms in the

+Superintendent's Office before April

+30, 1997.
+May 1, 1997 is the deadline

+for filing transfer request.
+After May

+1 you must be approved on a hardship

+basis.
+For more information call

+Rivercrest High School at 632-5204.

-Have A Nice Weekend
+Have A Nice

+Weekend

+born December 23, 1996 to

 Methodist Youth Fellowship group meets

 Sunday, April 27, 32 youth and 5 adults met in the fellowship hall at 6:30 p.m.

 Hot dogs with chili and cheese, chips, kool-aid, fudge brownies and Reese's peanut butter cookies were provided by Bettye Williams, Joy White and Kathy Williams.

 Special guests were 6 youth and the pastor from Abundant Life Church in Minter.
 The youth presented two skits, and each gave their personal testimony on why they want

-ongratulations
+Congratulations

-To The Employees Of
+To The Employees (

-CARE 1st , INC.
+CARE 1st INC.

-to go on the Mission trip to Guatemala.
+Steven and Stacy Weddle.
+Grandparents are Ed and Pearl Spencer of Bogaa, Ray and Pat Evers of Paris and Junior and Pauline Weddle of Blossom.
+JALYN ANN WEDDLE was to go on the Mission trip to Guatemala.
 Questions were taken from the MYF group and answered with discussion.
 The meeting closed with special prayer requests and the Lord's Prayer.
 Next week the group will have a short business meeting and practice their program.
-Anyone who will be going into the 6th grade next year who wishes to join MYF, please call Kathy or Bettye Williams
+Anyone who will be going into the 6th grade next year who wishes to join MYF, please call Kathy or Bettye Williams.
+HOME HEALTH Tina Ward, RN, Clinical Director Jerry Marshal, RN Anne Randoph, LVN Sue White, CNA Pam Hinson, CNA Janie Moore, CNA Eyvette Alford, LVN Donna Allen, LVN Christy Kennedy, CNA Janie Moore, CNA Randi Screws, CNA